Obama’s tone was positive for the most part

 Let’s see, the operating narrative is that the Republicans are bad on policies for women and Hispanics are the fastest growing minority in America who also vote overwhelmingly Democrat.
 I wonder how the GOP chose who would deliver the responses?

-Page 2 of 2 - There is a fine line between relating to the audience and cynically pandering to a focus group outcome.
+There is a fine line between relating to the audience and cynically pandering to a focus group outcome.

 I guess when McMorris Rodgers wins the Republican Primary in 2016, I will eat those words, but as long as Rand Paul gets to come on and deliver his “real response from a relevant voice” response, it belittles the official choice.